Alonza0314/dp-tcp/README.md

 ![descp](./images/desp.png)

-As the dp-tcp started, it will create a network interface for proxy real data packe.
+As the dp-tcp started, it will create a network interface for proxy real data packet.
 At the above image, packet from blue network interface to green network interface is doing packet duplication, and the packet from green network interface to blue network interface is doing packet elimination.

 For duplication, it just duplicate the packet read from blue network interface and write to both TCP links.